Green Card Developer Relations Jobs

 Raise sponsorship intent during the offer stage

 Ask explicitly whether the employer has a PERM sponsorship policy before signing an offer letter.
-Some companies sponsor H-1B extensions but stop short of green card filings, knowing this early saves you from a difficult conversation after your first year.
+Some companies sponsor H-1B visa extensions but stop short of green card filings, knowing this early saves you from a difficult conversation after your first year.

 Understand how prevailing wage affects your offer